Completing the FAFSA

 Please note that the Office of Financial Aid will use electronic means to communicate with you.
 It is your responsibility to keep your MSM e-mail address current and to read messages that are sent to your email.
 It also is important that you keep your mailing address and phone number current with MSM’s Registration Office as we communicate through traditional means as well.

-For new students who have been accepted, notification letters will be emailed April 1st.
+For new students who have been accepted, notification letters will be emailed shortly after you receive your acceptance letter around April 1.
 Returning students’ awards will be evaluated in May and June after grades are finalized and the academic progress committee meets.
 Notification letters will be emailed shortly after.

 After receiving your Financial Aid Notification Letter, you will need to print off a copy and verify which awards you would like to accept and sign confirming you are aware of the conditions applied to your continued receipt of the funds.
 This letter must then be scanned and emailed, faxed, mailed, or dropped off at the Office of Financial Aid to accept your aid.